mustafakhraishi/biotools/README.md

 **Sequence Formatter (xClean)**: Enter a DNA or RNA sequence and receive a formatted version.

-**Dilutions (Solutiobn Solver)**: Calculate the volume required to dilute a substance to a desired concentration in solution.
+**Dilutions (Solution Solver)**: Calculate the volume required to dilute a substance to a desired concentration in solution.

 **Concentration (Molecule Maker)**: Determine the mass of a substance for creating a solution or the molarity of a known mass.